 - rectal prolapse

-People who are concerned that they may have fecal incontinence should visit their doctor for a diagnosis.
-A doctor can explain the many different ways to treat and manage fecal incontinence.
+People concerned they may have fecal incontinence should visit their doctor for a diagnosis.
+A doctor can explain the many different ways to treat and manage the condition.

 An episode of diarrhea following a meal is unlikely to relate to the person’s gastrocolic reflex.